larskotthoff/notmuch-sync/README.md

             - ID
 - if --mbsync is given:
     - remote to local:
-        - 4 bytes unsigned int length of JSON-encoded stat of all .mbsyncstate/.uidvalidity files
+        - 4 bytes unsigned int length of JSON-encoded stat (name and mtime) of all .mbsyncstate/.uidvalidity files
         - JSON-encoded stat of all .mbsyncstate/.uidvalidity files
         - for each file to send from remote to local:
             - 4 bytes unsigned int length of requested file